OSGeo/grass-website/content/news/2025_05_27_GRASS_Dev_Summit_Report.md

 process for new users, and how to better support scientific and educational use cases.
 There was time dedicated to planning GRASS roadmap and discussing next steps for maintaining and enhancing its core and add-on functionality.
-Contributors also worked on parallelization of algorithms, continuous integration, *conda packaging*, CMake build, compliance with the Filesystem Hierarchy Standard (FHS), large language models (LLMs), and tutorials for the [new tutorials website](https://grass-tutorials.osgeo.org/).
+Contributors also worked on parallelization of algorithms, development of new addons, continuous integration, *conda packaging*, CMake build, compliance with the Filesystem Hierarchy Standard (FHS), large language models (LLMs), and tutorials for the [new tutorials website](https://grass-tutorials.osgeo.org/).